 The project research was undertaken in two communities that have established local eco-museums for the promotion and protection of community cultural heritage.
 These two—the Sanjiang Dong Eco-museum and the Nandan Baiku (White Trousers) Yao Eco-museum—are among the ten village-based eco-museums supported by the Anthropology Museum of Guangxi (AMGX) (a.k.a. the Guangxi Museum of Nationalities).
 The joint field research has provided new insights not only into textile objects and practices but also on their emerging status as expressions of heritage and as cultural foci for these eco-museums and for regional heritage initiatives more broadly.

 The AMGX hosted and lead this multi-year field research program, with (through the end of 2019) Indiana University’s Mathers Museum of World Cultures leading US participation within it.
 Project participants include staff and students affiliated with these two museums as well as the Michigan State University Museum, the Museum of International Folk Art, and the two community eco-museums.
-The tangible outcomes of this research will include scholarly and public-facing writings in the United States and popular as well as accessible documentary media productions.
-The Yunnan Nationalities Museum and the Guizhou Nationalities Museum, key partners during the 2013-2016 Collaborative Work in Museum Folklore and Heritage Studies” sub-project, remained key interlocutors during this newer project and participated in the project’s 2019 forum event in Beijing.
+The tangible outcomes of this research include scholarly and public-facing writings in the United States and popular as well as accessible documentary media productions.
+The Yunnan Nationalities Museum and the Guizhou Nationalities Museum, key partners during the 2013-2016 Collaborative Work in Museum Folklore and Heritage Studies” sub-project, remained key interlocutors during this second project and participated in the project’s 2019 forum event in Beijing.

 In May 2019, as part of the sub-project, team members also undertook research on craft and heritage issues among the Bai people of Dali Bai Autonomous Prefecture in Yunnan Province.
 The National Culture Research Institute at Dali University facilitated and hosted the team’s work in Yunnan, China.

-Reports on the work of the sub-project have been shared in panels organized for the 2018 and 2019 American Folklore Society Annual Meeting.
+Reports on the work of the sub-project have also been shared in panels organized for the 2018 and 2019 American Folklore Society Annual Meeting.
 Abstracts for these panels are available here (2018) and here (2019).